KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 If NCO treats the report as confirmed, note for debrief.

+### 00:34 — Conditional GM Inject: Logistics Routing

+Use this moment to respond to how NCO handled the 00:10 road blockage event.

+If NCO reported the Bravo/road blockage issue well:

+Inject: Logistics can send a cleanup crew to the Bravo blockage location.

+Purpose:

+Tests whether Net Control coordinates support rather than assuming field teams solved the issue.

 ### 00:38 — OP 3 Event: Medical Needs Information Before Movement

 Operator: Medical Staging